mses-bly/finance-models/README.md

 | Model                          | Description                                                |
 |--------------------------------|------------------------------------------------------------|
 | `saas-financial-model`| A monthly financial model for startups (P&L, Balance Sheet, Cash Flow), with subscribers modeling, churn and growth rate assumptions.|

-## ⚠️ **Disclaimer**
-The models and tools provided in this repository are for educational and illustrative purposes only.
-They do not represent real data or financial advice.
-These templates are intended to serve as starting points for your own work and should be tailored to meet specific requirements or use cases.

 ## 📝 **Contact**